LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - The Department of Communication Sciences and Disorders congratulates Ellianne Martin, a student in the master's program in speech-language pathology, on her earning of the NCAA DII Scholar Field Athlete of the Year and the GLIAC Commissioner's Award.
 More information about Ellianne and these awards can be found here:

 Welcome to the Department of Communication Sciences and Disorders at Grand Valley State University.
 This is an exceptional time to join the professions of speech-language pathology and audiology.
 It is also an especially exciting time to be a part of these professions at GVSU as we are initiating, and refining a masters of speech-language pathology (M.S.), a doctor of audiology (Au.D.), and an undergraduate major in communication sciences and disorders (B.S.).

 The department began educating undergraduate students in Fall, 2010.
 Since then the number of undergrads has grown from 15 to nearly 90.
-The new M.S. in SLP was awarded candidacy accreditation and an initial cohort of students began in Fall, 2013.
+The new M.S. in SLP was awarded candidacy accreditation and an initial cohort of students began in Fall 2013.
 Several cohorts have now graduated and are working as SLPs in Michigan, the Midwest, and across the country.
-An Au.D. is being proposed with a start date that is yet to be determined.
+Our full accreditation began in July 2018.
+An Au.D. is being implemented with a Fall 2020 start.
 Both of these graduate programs are innovative in design so as to move students through their education and into employment as rapidly as possible.